iman2001-ie/War/README.md

 ## Credit

-This project was inspired by Cory Althoff's implementation of the "War" card game in Python.
+This project was inspired by Cory Althoff, the author of "The Self-taught Programmer".
 To view Cory's version of the game, you can visit this [link](http://tinyurl.com/ho7364a).

 ## Usage